sandiegopython/pythonsd.org/content/posts/2015-05-03_may-newsletter.md

 [Saturday study group][saturday-meetup] (meetup.com) <br />
-San Diego PyLadies and SD Python are continuing the Saturday study group at the **Ansir Center**.
+San Diego PyLadies and SD Python are continuing the Saturday study group at the **Ansir Innovation Center**.
 The goal of the Saturday study group is to learn Python together in a collaborative environment.

 [saturday-meetup]: http://www.meetup.com/pythonsd/events/221953664/